ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 You can subscribe to this changelog through [the RSS feed](https://docs.shadowtraffic.io/rss.xml) (external).

 ## What's new
+###  1.6.3

+Mon Sep  8 10:26:38 PDT 2025

+### Changes

+- 🐛 **Fixed**: Fixes Parquet serialization when `multiBlob` is used with S3 and other object stores.
+It previously applied an incorrect schema per blob.

+---

 ###  1.6.2

 Fri Sep  5 07:44:22 PDT 2025